Philadelphia Aggravated Assault Lawyers | Fight Back Against Aggravated Assault Charges in PA and NJ

 Aggravated Assault is always a felony.
 However, it may be a felony of the first degree or a felony of the second degree depending on the conduct alleged and the type of victim.
-In general, assault is a felony when the assault involves either an attempt to cause or the causation of serious bodily injury, a deadly weapon, or when the alleged victim is a member of a protected class such a police officer, medical professional, or transit employee who is on the job.
+In general, assault is a felony when the assault involves either an attempt to cause or the causation of serious bodily injury, the use of a deadly weapon, or when the alleged victim is a member of a protected class such a police officer, medical professional, or transit employee (SEPTA) who is on the job.

 First Degree Felony Aggravated Assault